Perspective | Here’s the deal with Alice Deal and the middle school named in her honor

 Alice Deal died in 1928 at the age of 50.
 Three years later, the city decided to name its newest junior high, at Nebraska Avenue and Reno Road NW, after the Maryland-born educator.
-A portrait of Deal was unveiled in 1932, prompting Stephen E. Kramer, first assistant superintendent, to say that Deal was being remembered, “not so much to honor her as to again bring up before us by the necromancy of fond memory the spiritual presence of a friend and leader.”
+A portrait of Deal was unveiled in 1932, prompting Stephen E. Kramer, first assistant superintendent of schools, to say that Deal was being remembered “not so much to honor her as to again bring up before us by the necromancy of fond memory the spiritual presence of a friend and leader.”

 It’s not every day you encounter the phrase “by the necromancy of fond memory,” so good for Mr. Kramer.

 When Deal opened, the city was segregated, and the school was for White students only.
 Today, it’s a desirable school for anyone to attend, not that many students have actually been attending it this year.
-The pandemic has also made it hard to have an anniversary event, said Cassandra Hetherington, mother of a Deal seventh grader.
+The pandemic has also made it hard to have an anniversary event, said Cassandra Hetherington, mother of a Deal seventh-grader.

 Usually, there’s an annual in-person fundraiser.
 “This year we decided to have an interactive fundraising component,” said Cassandra, who serves on the board of the Alice Deal Community Association, which is sort of like a PTA.

 The gala will be online.
 People who attended Deal are invited to send photos from their student days or a video sharing a memory of the school.
-The list of alumnae includes such figures as D.C. attorney general Karl A. Racine, Ward 4 Councilmember Janeese Lewis George, film director Merawi Gerima and Bill Nye the Science Guy.
+The list of alumni includes such figures as D.C.
+Attorney General Karl A. Racine, D.C.
+Council member Janeese Lewis George (D-Ward 4), film director Merawi Gerima and Bill Nye the Science Guy.

 Cassandra said the organizers have already received a video from Warren Buffett the Money Guy, who’s done pretty well since attending Deal.

-Note: Correction: An earlier version of this column gave a wrong middle initial for Alice Deal’s principal, Diedre L. Neal.